 - have been brought in to address the demand for courts to deal with claims accrued from the general stay on possession claims and the possible increase in demand caused by economic consequences as a result of Covid-19;

-- aim to reduce the backlog and take into account the effect of Covid-19 so that it maintains confidence in the fairness and outcomes of possession proceedings when disputes arise between landlords and tenants; place a strong emphasis on reaching early settlement.
+- aim to reduce the backlog and take into account the effect of Covid-19 so that it maintains confidence in the fairness and outcomes of possession proceedings when disputes arise between landlords and tenants; place a strong emphasis on reaching an early settlement.

 - Hearings will be broken down into 5-minute review hearings and 15-minute substantive hearings to decide claims where appropriate to do so.

-- In person substantive hearings will be offered to parties with three exceptions.
+- In-person substantive hearings will be offered to parties with three exceptions.
 The exception most likely to apply is that the parties have agreed (subject to court approval) that the hearing should be by telephone or video.

 - 200 additional judges have been assembled to assist as required.

 - Courts will be marking cases which are (or claim to be) the direct consequence of Covid-19.